Physical Therapy For Patellofemoral Pain

 Your physical therapist will evaluate your health history and knee function to rule out any other possible conditions, such as arthritis.

-Special attention will be paid to any movement that causes knee pain.
+We’ll pay special attention to any movement that causes knee pain.

-Let’s take a closer look at some techniques commonly used by our DC physical therapists for the management of patellofemoral pain.
+Let’s take a closer look at some techniques physical therapists commonly utilizes for the management of patellofemoral pain.

 1. Balance And Coordination Training